integrations/slack/README.md

 - `branches` - Created or deleted branches
 - `commits:all` - All commits pushed to any branch

-For example, to turn on activity for pull request reviews:
+You can subscribe or unsubscribe from multiple settings at once.
+For example, to turn on activity for pull request reviews and comments:

 ```
-/github subscribe owner/repo reviews
+/github subscribe owner/repo reviews comments
 ```

 And to turn it back off:

 ```
-/github unsubscribe owner/repo reviews
+/github unsubscribe owner/repo reviews comments
 ```

 ## Questions?
 Need help?